Shiraz Maher: Views

 Maher has said that the British government spent years ignoring the radicalisation of a generation of British Muslims.
 "In the late 1980s, early '90s," he said, "this country opened its doors to radical Islamist preachers from around the world who began to preach a very hard-line, totalitarian message about what Islam should look like."
 Sohrab Ahmari wrote in the Wall Street Journal that, thanks in part to Maher's efforts, "the British branch of Hizbut Tahrir has been decimated ...
 Hizbut Tahrir rallies used to draw 20,000 supporters.
 Today 'they struggle to get 1,000.'"

 Maher has stated, "Did bin Laden win?
 Yes.
 He did not want there to be a strong hand in the region for the world's greatest and most powerful force for good—the United States.
 And voluntarily, we chose to disengage, and watched as these radical millenarians came in and took over ...
 This is a disgrace and a humiliation."

 Honors and awards

-Maher was awarded the first Konrad Adenauer Foundation Fellowship in Energy Security.
+Maher was awarded the first Konrad Adenauer Foundation Fellowship in Energy Security (2012-2013).
 He was a fellow at the European Centre for Energy and Resource Security (EUCERS) where he explored the impact of political unrest in the Middle East on energy markets.

+He was shortlisted for the Orwell Prize in 2016 for his 2015 articles in The Guardian and New Statesman.